Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 Alternatively, if your encoder

-presents you with a sequence of frames, rather than a sequence of bytes, then
+presents you with a sequence of frames (or 'NAL units'), rather than a sequence of bytes, then

 a more efficient solution would be to